 Iced Coconut Oatmeal Cookies

 What type of oats are best for cookies?

-We find that old fashioned rolled oats are best in making cookies.
+Old fashioned rolled oats are best in making cookies.
 The quick oats are really small and will blend in a lot more to your cookie.
 You may not even notice they are oatmeal cookies when you use quick oats.
-Rolled oats give you that classic oatmeal cookie look and texture.
+Rolled oats give you these oatmeal coconut cookies that classic oatmeal cookie look and texture.

-Once the cookies are cool you’ll be able to pick them up, turn them upside down and dip them in the powdered sugar frosting you make.
+• Once the cookies are cool you’ll be able to pick them up, turn them upside down and dip them in the powdered sugar frosting you make.
 Just dunk, let the cookies drip and turn them right side over so that the frosting can set.
+Or you can use a spoon to spoon on the glaze.

 How to Store Iced Cookies

-Because the cookies have frosting, you’ll want to store the cookies in a single layer.
+Because the coconut oatmeal cookies have frosting, you’ll want to store the cookies in a single layer.
 If you stack them, the frosting may come right off and that’s no fun.

+Iced Coconut Oatmeal Cookies